Anderson & Girls Orchards

 FUN FACT: They do not shoot their quills and do not have barbed quills like the American Porcupine.

-Meet Finnick & Annie!
+Meet Finnick & Phoebe!

 The Fennec Fox are the world's smallest fox and native to the Sahara Desert and the Sinai Peninsula.
 They are known for their giant ears which help them cool off in the heat.